 This metal-cutting tool has gotten high-profile exposure from the likes of car enthusiast Jay Leno and celebrity car customizing shop West Coast Customs.
 It's relatively easy to use and can cut through many different materials besides metals.

-For more information about automotive metal cuttingand other related topics, follow the links on the next page.
+For more information about automotive metal cuttingand other related topics, follow the links below.